Ivanivanov-it/CreatorApp/README.md

 4. Configure environment variables

+The cloudinary credentials are not hidden on purpose for the sake of the exam.

-Create .env file in the project root:
+Create .env file in the project root or use the provided .env.example:

 ```
 SECRET_KEY=generate_your_own_key
-DEBUG=False
+DJANGO_SETTINGS_MODULE=CreatorApp.settings.local
+DEBUG="True"
+ALLOWED_HOSTS=localhost,127.0.0.1
 DB_PORT=5432
 DB_NAME=your_db
 DB_USER=your_user
 DB_PASSWORD=your_password
 DB_HOST=127.0.0.1
+MAINTENANCE="False"

 ```

 Use this command to generate your own secret key: